top of page

 Deliverables:

-I was responsible for Flow Charts, Wireframes, Play Testing Results, Iconography, and Final UI Design Review, Textures.
+Flow Charts, Wireframes, Play Testing Results, Iconography, HUD, Textures, Final UI Design, Reviews

 Process: